yl907/learning-vue/README.md

 Component part is in the path '/component-part/src/components/', such as props, event and v-model. <br />
 Basic directive is in the path '/basic-directive/src/App.vue' <br />
+Basic directive(options version) is in the path '/basic-directive-options/src/components' <br />

 You can refer to my code to learning vue doc!
 It would be much clear for you to understand.